Class: DLinked::List

 Returns:

-Returns the list instance for method chaining.
+The list instance, for method chaining.

-# File 'lib/d_linked/list.rb', line 42
+# File 'lib/d_linked/list.rb', line 72

 def append(value)